Skip to content Skip to footer navigation

 woman using blood pressure monitor lead

-Blood pressure: You'd miss it if it was gone, and keeping a close eye on it is essential for managing a whole host of medical conditions.
+Blood pressure: you'd miss it if it was gone, and keeping a close eye on it is essential for managing a whole host of medical conditions.

 Our expert testers

-Our expert tester, Matthew Tung, has many years experience testing blood pressure monitors, home health and child safety products for CHOICE.
-Matthew compiles a panel of 10 test subjects of diverse ages and fitness levels to assist in the testing process, conducted under controlled conditions in our laboratory.
-By using a panel of volunteer test subjects we are able to assess each of the monitors for ease of use, as well as accuracy across a range of different physiologies.
+Our expert tester, Matthew Tung, has many years experience testing home health devices and child safety products for CHOICE.
+Matthew compiles a panel of 10 test subjects of diverse ages and fitness levels to assist in the testing process, which is conducted under controlled conditions in our laboratory.

 How we choose which blood pressure monitors we test